2015 Cleveland Browns season: Week 10: at Pittsburgh Steelers

 The Browns entered into their divisional rivalry game with the Pittsburgh Steelers, having lost 19 of their last 22 meetings and 11 straight games at Heinz Field.
 Neither team's designated starting quarterback would start the game as Josh McCown had a rib injury and Steelers' QB Ben Roethlisberger had a foot injury.
 Pittsburgh QB Landry Jones would leave the game in the first quarter with an injury, forcing Roethlisberger into the game.
-Leading 6-3 after the 1st quarter, the Steelers would take control of the game in the 2nd quarter, scoring two touchdowns and taking a 21-3 lead into halftime.
+Leading 6–3 after the 1st quarter, the Steelers would take control of the game in the 2nd quarter, scoring two touchdowns and taking a 21–3 lead into halftime.
 Steelers kicker Chris Boswell added a field goal in the third quarter.
-Early in the fourth quarter, the Browns retaliated with a Johnny Manziel touchdown pass to Gary Barnidge to cut Pittsburgh's lead to 24-9, but a late Steelers touchdown gave them a 30-9 lead, which would end up being the final score.
+Early in the fourth quarter, the Browns retaliated with a Johnny Manziel touchdown pass to Gary Barnidge to cut Pittsburgh's lead to 24–9, but a late Steelers touchdown gave them a 30–9 lead, which would end up being the final score.

 Coming off the bench, Roethlisberger passed for 379 yards and three touchdowns, two of which went to WR Antonio Brown who recorded 139 yards, and one to WR Martavis Bryant who led the Steelers with 178 receiving yards.
 In the loss, Manziel passed for a career-high 372 yards and a touchdown, but he threw a key interception in the red zone with the second play of the 4th quarter.
 Also, the Steelers defense sacked Manziel six times.

-With the loss, the Browns entered their bye week at 2-8 and had sole possession of the NFL's worst record.
+With the loss, the Browns entered their bye week at 2–8 and had sole possession of the NFL's worst record.

 Week 12: vs. Baltimore Ravens

 ESPN's Monday Night Football returned to Cleveland for the first time in 7 years in a repeat of the AFC North Division rivals.

-With just 3 seconds left to play in regulation with the game tied at 27-27, Browns kicker Travis Coons lined up for what would have been the game-winning field goal, but the kick was blocked at the line of scrimmage, which was the rookie's first miss of the season.
+With just 3 seconds left to play in regulation with the game tied at 27–27, Browns kicker Travis Coons lined up for what would have been the game-winning field goal, but the kick was blocked at the line of scrimmage, which was the rookie's first miss of the season.
 Ravens safety Will Hill then scooped up the live ball and returned it 64 yards for the game-winning touchdown as time expired.
-Their record is now 2-14 all time against the Ravens in the Harbaugh-Flacco era.
+Their record was now 2–14 all time against the Ravens in the Harbaugh-Flacco era.

-With the loss, the Browns dropped to 2-9, which guaranteed them their 8th consecutive losing season.
-Critics would later evaluate the contest as one of the Top-5 worst defeats in the history of the Browns and the city of Cleveland.
+With the loss, the Browns dropped to 2–9, which guaranteed them their eighth consecutive losing season.
+Critics later evaluated the contest as one of the five worst defeats in the history of the Browns and the city of Cleveland.